It the time! Time for transplanting succulents that have to be taken indoors for the winter months.

 Step #1 – Carefully remove any of the succulents you wish to transplant from the old planter.

 Step #2 – Carefully remove all excess soil off the succulent you removed.

 Step #3 – Fill new planting container bottom with a little soil.

 Step #4 – Place the succulent into the new container adjust the base soil by adding or removing soil to get the plant to sit at the correct height in your new planting container.

 Step #5 – Add remaining soil to fill around the succulent.
 Leave a little room at the top of the container for watering purposes.

 Step #1 – Dry out the leaves for a day or two on a piece of paper toweling.
 Just until the bottom is not tender and has a slight scab.
-This prevents the leave from rotting and gives it a better chance at taking root.
+This prevents the leaf from rotting and gives it a better chance of taking root.

 Step #2 – Find a small pot and fill it with soil.
 Stick the leave into the soil about a quarter of the way.
 Wait for roots.

-In a week to ten days when you gently tug on the leaves, you will notice resistance.
+In a week to ten days when if you gently tug on the leaves, you will notice resistance.
 This means the leaves have taken root.
-If you plant your succulent leaves in clear, glass jars you can generally see the roots by picking up the glass container closely.
+If you plant your succulent leaves in clear, glass jars you can generally see the roots by picking up the glass container at looking closely.